E-Flexer-class ferry: Attica Group - Superfast Ferries

-On June 28, 2024 it was announced that Stena RoRo had placed an order for two additional E-Flexers (ships #14 and #15) to be delivered to the Greek shipping company Attica Group (owner of the Superfast Ferries brand).
-These two newbuildings, as yet unnamed, will be 240 metres long and thus share the hull with ships #7 and #8 (Stena Estelle and Stena Ebba), despite having much less lane space (3320 lm to 3600 lm).
+On 28 June 2024 it was announced that Stena RoRo had placed an order for two additional E-Flexers (ships #14 and #15) to be delivered to the Greek shipping company Attica Group (owner of the Superfast Ferries brand).
+These two newbuildings, as yet unnamed, will be 240 metres long and thus share the hull with ships #7 and #8 (Stena Estelle and Stena Ebba), despite having much less lane space (3,320 to 3,600 lm).
 Both ships will be methanol-ready and will feature an hybrid propulsion as-built.
 The Attica Group and Stena RoRo agreed a 10-year bareboat charter scheme, including a purchase option as from the end of the 5th year of hire period.
 The ships will be delivered in April and August 2027.

 Custom E-Flexer builds

 Côte d'Opale (DFDS)

-The Côte D'Opale is one of three unique E-Flexer newbuilds.
+Côte D'Opale is one of three unique E-Flexer newbuilds.
 Her design sacrifices cabins completely on Deck 8 in favour of passenger amenities, alongside being outfitted with a so-called "cow catcher" on the bow and sliding doors at the rear.
-These changes were made in order for her to be suitable for service on the highly intensive Dover-Calais sailing, which only lasts 1 hour 30 minutes and utilises shore-to-ship ramps instead of the conventional ship-to-shore ramps used elsewhere.
+These changes were made in order for her to be suitable for service on the highly intensive Dover–Calais sailing, which only lasts 1 hour 30 minutes and utilises shore-to-ship ramps instead of the conventional ship-to-shore ramps used elsewhere.

 Ala'suinu (Marine Atlantic)

 The vessel for Marine Atlantic is the second unique E-Flexer.
-She, dubbed Ala'suinu (Mi'kmaq for Traveller), is a slightly shortened variant of the standard E-Flexer, though longer than the shortened Brittany ships on order, at 202.9 metres long.
-She is able to carry 1100 passengers and 2571 lane metres of vehicle space, and, like the St. Malo Brittany Ferries ships, is be capable of running on marine diesel or liquid natural gas, with hybrid electric propulsion.
+She, dubbed Ala'suinu (Mi'kmaq for Traveller), is a slightly shortened variant of the standard E-Flexer, though longer than the shortened Brittany ships on order, at 202.9 m long.
+She is able to carry 1,100 passengers and 2,571 lane metres of vehicle space, and, like the St. Malo Brittany Ferries ships, is capable of running on marine diesel or liquid natural gas, with hybrid electric propulsion.
 Like the Brittany Ferries' ships, the car deck on Deck 7 has been sacrificed for additional cabin space.
 The ship was delivered to Stena RoRo and Marine Atlantic on 7 February 2024.

 Capu Rossu (Corsica Linea)

-On January 8, 2024, it was announced that Stena RoRo had secured a contract with Corsica Linea to deliver an E-Flexer, marking the first time Stena RoRo secured a contract to deliver a ship to a Mediterranean operator.
-This ship will be based on the same hull form as Marine Atlantic's Ala'suinu, and by extension will measure the same at 202.9 metres long.
+On 8 January 2024, it was announced that Stena RoRo had secured a contract with Corsica Linea to deliver an E-Flexer, marking the first time Stena RoRo secured a contract to deliver a ship to a Mediterranean operator.
+This ship will be based on the same hull form as Marine Atlantic's Ala'suinu, and by extension will measure the same at 202.9 m long.
 The new Capu Rossu will have 2,500 lane metres of rolling cargo space, 235 passenger cabins and capacity for 1,000 passengers, with LNG capability and hybrid propulsion as-built.
 The ship was launched in summer 2025.